-In the Name of the God, the Compassionate and Infinitely Merciful
+In the Name of God, the Compassionate, the Infinitely Merciful

 I join the rest of the world – Catholic and non-Catholic – Christian and non-Christian – in congratulating the Catholic Church on electing their new Pontiff, Pope Francis I. May the Lord our God guide him to all that is right and good in all of his actions.
 I congratulate my fellow Americans who are Catholic on the election of their new Pope, and I pray for them the very best.

 It is quite interesting that the new Pope is a Jesuit, and that this new Pope took on the name of the head of another Catholic Order, the Franciscans.
 I pray that this sense of unity and tolerance permeates all communities of faith in the days, weeks, and years to come.
 I was honored to witness his announcement, and I was happy that a Jesuit became Pope.
 I attended Marquette University, a Jesuit institution, and I was amazed by how wonderful of teachers they are.
 I always have a soft spot in my heart for the men who take on the tremendous challenge of being members of the Society of Jesus.

 As a Muslim, who worships the very same Lord our God, who venerates and honors our Master Jesus Christ, and who loves and honors his mother, I pray that this same sense of tolerance that the new Pope has shown spreads between our two faith communities.
 We may differ in our theologies, but we are still brothers and sisters in Adam, upon whom be peace.
 We may differ in how we worship, but we still – nevertheless – call upon the very same Deity as our Lord and Sustainer.
 We may look at Christ in very different ways, but we still both love and honor him nonetheless.